lemccann/lemccann.github.io/_pages/books_i_love.md

     <p class="books-meta"><strong>John Steinbeck (1952)</strong></p>

     <p class="books-blurb">
 This is my all-time favorite book. <em>The Grapes of Wrath</em> obviously appeals to my policy interests topically (and who doesn't love the jalopy vignette in chapter 7?), but <em>East of Eden</em>'s message about the gift of choice and the consequences of choosing gets me every time.
-I am also a sucker for religious allusions (of any variety).</p>
+I am also a sucker for religious allusions (of any variety). </p>
 <p>Everyone (read: Reddit) says “If you like Steinbeck, you’ll like Cormac McCarthy.”
-I can say that this is not the case for me.
+I can confidently say that this is not the case for me.
 I see why people say this, but I think Steinbeck would be disappointed in the comparison.
 He saw the violence in the world, but still had so much love and hope for people.
 I don’t see this with McCarthy.
     </p>

     <!-- Rating section -->
     <div class="books-rating-title">
-     Rom Com Recovery Prescription:
+     Rom Com Prescription:
     </div>

     <p class="books-rating-text">